Welcome to the GamePlan Membership Area

 ...
 Apply Your Business Judgement

-Click Campaigns > Campaigns > Your Campaign > Ad Groups
+Click Campaigns > Your Campaign > Ad Groups

 - You're looking at the Ad Groups page.

-- The bottom of the page shows actual results.
+- The bottom of the Ad Groups page shows actual results.
 Each row is an Ad Group.

-- You select which results you want to see in the top of the page.
+- You select which results you want to see from choices you see at the top of the page.

 See the Avg.
 Positions when the current bids were in effect.